prograhammer/vscode-tslint-vue/tslint/README.md

 # FAQ

-- How can I use tslint rules that require type information
+How can I use tslint rules that require type information?

-Turn on typecheck in your VSCode settings.json (File > Preferences > Settings): `"tslint.typeCheck": true`.
+- Turn on typecheck in your VSCode settings.json (File > Preferences > Settings): `"tslint.typeCheck": true`.

-- Linting does not seem to work what can I do?
+Linting does not seem to work what can I do?

-Click on the `TSlint` status bar item at the bottom left of the status bar to see the output from the vscode-tslint-vue extension.
+- Click on the `TSlint` status bar item at the bottom left of the status bar to see the output from the vscode-tslint-vue extension.
 You can enable more tracing output by adding the setting "tslint.trace.server" with a value of "verbose" or "messages".
 If this doesn't help then please file an [issue](https://github.com/Microsoft/vscode-tslint-vue/issues/new) and include the trace output produced when running with the setting "tslint.trace.server" set to "verbose".
 This is a fork of [vscode-tslint](https://github.com/Microsoft/vscode-tslint) so the issue may be need to be resolved their.